ZProLegend007/Project-Data-Management-SQL/README.md

 ### How to run

-1. Download a zip of the repo
+1. Download a zip of the repo.
-2. **RUN init.py BEFORE ANYTHING ELSE** - this sets up the database ready for use
+2. **RUN init.py BEFORE ANYTHING ELSE** - this sets up the database ready for use.
 3. Run the programs, I recommend starting with EasyFlixUser and making 1 or 2 accounts to test some stuff, then use EasyFlixAdmin.
 You can use them side to side as well.

 **Admin login credentials:**